ecodistrict/DesignModule/doc/US/Layers/Layer51.md

 For the sake of computation, we always calculate the difference between the width of the reference scenario layer with the width of the active scenario layer (WidthRef - WidthActive).

+Depending upon the difference (WidthRef - WidthActive), the color of the layer is defined.

 |Case|WidthRef - WidthActive|Color|
 |---|---|---|
 |1|+ve value|Green|
 |2|-ve value|Red|
 |3|Zero|Neutral|

 ## Implementation